fox-one/docs.pando.im/docs/wallets/mixin-messenger.md

 For users, please download the app from its official website [mixin.one](https://mixin.one/messenger).

-For developers, please check out its source code at here:
+For developers, please check out its source code here at:
 [Android App](https://github.com/MixinNetwork/android-app), [iOS App](https://github.com/MixinNetwork/ios-app) and [Desktop App](https://github.com/MixinNetwork/desktop-app).